Trangth97/FarmVigil-Documentations/docs/index.rst

 ..
-EOfactory user guide documentation master file, created by sphinx-quickstart on Sat Sep 11 14:45:02 2021.
+Farm Vigil user guide documentation master file, created by sphinx-quickstart on Sat Sep 11 14:45:02 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.